adrianvidrascu/anno2020_5di_team3/docs/Software_Requirement_Specification.md

-# Software Requirements Specification
+# Software Requirements Specification for SF-Agriculture

-# for

-# Sf-Agriculture